archlinux-downgrade/downgrade/README.md

-                  whether to add packages to IgnorePkg --latest        pick latest matching version --oldest        pick oldest matching version --cache-preferred do not query ala if a matching package was found in cache --version       show downgrade version
+                  whether to add packages to IgnorePkg --latest        pick latest matching version --oldest        pick oldest matching version --prefer-cache  do not query ala if a matching package was found in cache --version       show downgrade version
   -h, --help      show help script